AbadatHossain/portfolio-website/README.md

 </div>

 You can fork this repo to modify and make changes according to your need.
-Please give me proper credit by linking back to [Rahuljha4171](https://github.com/rahuljha4171/Portfolio-Website).
+Please give me proper credit by linking back to [Abadat Hossain](https://github.com/AbadatHossain/portfolio-website).
 Thanks in Advance😍!

 ## Built With

-My personal portfolio website <a href="https://www.rahuljha.tech/" target="_blank">rahuljha.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio website <a href="https://resonant-salamander-174be0.netlify.app/" target="_blank">Md.
+Abadat Hossain</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project is built using these technologies.